-ORDER OF PRIORITY FOR CoC-FUNDED DEDICATED OR PRIORITIZED CHRONICALLY HOMELESS BEDS

-STANDARD: Programs receiving CoC-funded permanent supportive housing which have dedicated or prioritized their beds to serve individuals and families experiencing chronic homelessness must follow the order of priority in accordance with the Order of Priority section in Notice CPD-16-11 when selecting participants for housing.
+ORDER OF PRIORITY FOR CoC-FUNDED DEDICATED OR PRIORITIZED CHRONICALLY HOMELESS BEDS follow the order of priority in accordance with the Order of Priority section in Notice CPD- $16-11^{20}$ when selecting participants for housing.
 Grantees must exercise due diligence when conducting outreach and assessment to ensure the program serves people in the order of priority as adopted by the Balance of State Continuum of Care.